-- Management relies heavily on tangible and measurable capabilities such as effective planning; the use of organizational systems; and the use of appropriate communication methods.
+- Management relies heavily on tangible and measurable capabilities such as effective planning; the use of organisational systems; and the use of appropriate communication methods.

-Another way to see leadership compared with management, is that leadership does not crucially depend on the type of management methods and processes a leaders uses; leadership instead primarily depends on the ways in which the leader uses management methods and processes.
+Another way to see leadership compared with management is that the former does not crucially depend on the type of management methods and processes a leader uses; leadership instead primarily depends on the ways in which the leader uses management methods and processes.

-Qualities critical for a leader's relationship with his/her people are quite different to conventional skills and processes, which are outlined in more detail below.
+Qualities critical for a leader's relationship with his/her people are quite different from conventional skills and processes, which are outlined in more detail below.

-Some people are born more naturally to leadership than others.
-Most people don't seek to be a leader, but many more people are able to lead, in one way or another and in one situation or another, than they realize.
+- Some people are born more naturally to leadership than others.
+Most people don't seek to be a leader, but many more people are able to do it, in one way or another and in one situation or another, than they realise.

 Leadership is a matter of personal conviction and believing strongly in a cause or aim, whatever it is.

-Leadership sometimes comes to people later in life, and this is no bad thing.
+- Sometimes it comes to people later in life, and this is no bad thing.
 Humanity tends to be a generational characteristic.
-There is no real obstacle to people who seek to become leaders if leadership is approached with proper integrity.
+There is no real obstacle to people who seek to become leaders if it is approached with proper integrity.
 Anyone can be a leader if he/she is suitably driven to a particular cause.

-Leadership can be performed with different styles.
-Some leaders have one style, which is right for certain situations and wrong for others.
-Some leaders can adapt and use different leadership styles for given situations.
+Leadership can be performed in different styles.
+Some people only have one style, which is right for certain situations and wrong for others.
+Sometimes they can adapt and use different styles for given situations.

-Adaptability of style is an increasingly significant aspect of leadership, because the world is increasingly complex and dynamic.
+The adaptability of leadership style is an increasingly significant aspect of leadership because the world is increasingly complex and dynamic.
 Adaptability stems from objectivity, which in turn stems from emotional security and emotional maturity.
 Again these strengths are not dependent on wealth or education, or skills or processes.